KsaltedSalter/project-2/project-2-api/src/README.md

 - Horoscope API had links for yesterday and tomorrow readings
 - Make code more DRY (HoroscopeDaily.js and HoroscopeCard.js basically using many of the same functions)
 - A warning or error message when user does not fill out UserInfo.js
+- More calls to API to find information based on the horoscope.
+EG gigs in your area if location is stored.
+Then further API calls based on those. eg return for gigs in your area then provides artists to search for spotify / youtube etc